ebaudrez/libpathcomp/README.md

 by an equals sign.
 Whitespace surrounding the equals sign is stripped.
 Leading and trailing whitespace on any line is also stripped.

-Values can either be literal strings, or Lua functions (see below for the syntax).
+Values can either be strings, or Lua functions (see below for the syntax).

 Multiple values can be specified for an attribute, by listing multiple `attribute = value` assignments for the same `attribute`.
 This is the primary